9 Charts

 File: Graf004.xlsx

-Exercise 9.5 Relationship production time - cost (graf005)
+Exercise 9.5 Relationship between production time and cost (graf005)

 File:Graf005.xlsx